Competition: Closed for the 2016 academic year

 Who Applies: Canadian students and researchers

-Description: Scholarships offered at New Zealand universities to Canadians for doctoral study under the Commonwealth Scholarship and Fellowship Plan.
+Description: Scholarships offered to Canadians for doctoral studies at New Zealand universities under the Commonwealth Scholarship and Fellowship Plan.

 Under the Commonwealth Scholarship and Fellowship Plan (CSFP), a number of scholarships are offered by the New Zealand CSFP Committee, administered by Universities New Zealand - Te Pōkai Tara.
 These scholarships are available at the doctoral level in all disciplines.
 Programs with higher than normal fees are not supported under the CSFP.

 The scholarships are tenable at the following New Zealand universities:

 A scholarship under this initiative is for a scholar to undertake a specific course of study at a specific New Zealand university.
 The value of the scholarship is determined by each university and may vary from one university to another.
 It is the responsibility of the applicant to contact the university of their choice for the financial terms and conditions of the scholarship.

 Each university's scholarship committee is responsible for the final selection, academic matters, and payments to scholarship recipients as well as for arranging travel, reception and other services.